 Mr. Lightstone: Thank you, Mr. Chairman.
 I don't have questions; I would just like to make a comment.
 Somewhat opposite to positions expressed by Member Hickes, I am very glad to see the supplementary appropriation come forward.
-I have been in full support of the commencement of the planning work for the Iqaluit long-term care facility as well as any other elder care facilities or elder-related purpose-built infrastructure.
+I have been in full support of the commencement of the planning work for the Iqaluit long-term care facilities or elder-related purpose-built infrastructure.
 I strongly support this and would like to thank the ministers for bringing this forward.
 Thank you, Mr. Chairman.

 Chairman: That was just a comment.
 Are there any more questions from the members?
 If not, \$1,250,000.
-Agree?
+Agreed?

 Chairman: Go to the next page.
 Department of Environment.
 Capital.
 Not Previously Authorized.
 Total Department. \$104,000.
 Questions?
 I see none. \$104,000.
-Agree?
+Agreed?

 Chairman: Go to the next page.
 Page 8.
 Department of Community and Government Services.
 Capital.
 Not Previously Authorized.
 Total Department. \$11,137,000.
 Are there any questions?
 I see none. \$11,137,000.
-Agree?
+Agreed?